cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 CosmoNav Technologies has established itself as a titan in interstellar logistics and infrastructure, providing unparalleled services in the transport of goods and passengers across the galaxy.
-With a reputation built on precision, reliability and efficiency, CosmoNav is the backbone of galactic commerce, linking worlds and fostering trade and cultural exchange.
+With a reputation built on precision, reliability, and efficiency, CosmoNav is the backbone of galactic commerce, linking worlds and fostering trade and cultural exchange.